fahlerile/renderer-from-scratch/README.md

 # TODO

-- Implement basic lighting for this triangular head
 - Get rid of repeating code in `Window::triangle()`
 - Implement a Z-buffer
+    - Add a z-buffer array as private member of `Window` class
+    - Each time drawing a pixel, update the z-buffer for this pixel
+        - Update `Window::triangle()`
+        - Update `Window::line()`
 - Try to improve `Window::triangle()` performance (6ms per frame with 2 color-interpolated triangles is very slow)